abhilasha-blossom/Spirit_Path/README.md

 </p>

 <p align="center" style="font-size: 18px;">
-<b>A magical anime-inspired journey shaped by your choices, emotions & virtues.</b><br/>
+<b>A dark, cinematic interactive journey shaped by your choices, emotions & virtues.</b><br/>
-🌌 East Asian culture • 🎐 Folklore • 🎭 Spirit Companions • 💮 Aesthetic UI
+🌌 Dark Folklore • 🩸 Psychological Horror Elements • 🎭 Spirit Companions • 💮 Glitch Aesthetic
 </p>

 <br/><br/>

 <h2 style="color:#E38FFF;">🌸 About the Game</h2>

-Spirit Path is a cinematic interactive story where your decisions determine your destiny.<br/>
-Travel across mystical East Asian worlds and uncover which ancient spirit companion chooses you.
+**Spirit Path** has evolved into a visually immersive, psychological interactive fiction.
+It blends traditional East Asian folklore with a modern, dark, and glitchy aesthetic (inspired by "Dating Killmulator" vibes).

+Your choices don't just change the story—they alter the world around you.

 <br/><br/>

+<h2 style="color:#E38FFF;">✨ Key Features (Implemented)</h2>

+### 🎨 Visual Immersion
+*   **Seoul Path (The Glitch)**: Experience "Neon Rain" and an "Obsessive Heartbeat" overlay that pulses with tension.
+*   **China Path (The Blood)**: Witness a dramatic "Blood Shatter" cinematic effect during critical moments.
+*   **Kyoto Path (The Mist)**: Navigate through "Shadow Fog" and glowing "Golden Fireflies".
+*   **Dynamic Atmosphere**: Backgrounds darken, glitches intensify, and rain falls based on the narrative arc.

+### 🛠️ Core Systems
+*   **Save & Load System**: Robust local persistence.
+Your progress is safe, even if you close the browser.
+*   **Endings Gallery**: A persistent collection of unlocked endings.
+Can you find them all?
+*   **Inventory System**: Collect items (like the "Old Key") that unlock new paths later in the story.
+*   **Virtue Tracking**: Your decisions secretly build stats in Strength, Harmony, Affection, Wisdom, and Loyalty.
+*   **Timed Choices**: High-stakes decisions with a visual countdown timer.

+### ⚙️ UX & Polish
+*   **Settings Menu**: Toggle Audio/SFX and a robust "Clear Data" option with 2-step confirmation.
+*   **Responsive UI**: Glassmorphism design that adapts to desktop and mobile.
+*   **Accessibility**: Screen-reader friendly modals and keyboard-accessible menus.
+*   **Safety**: Error boundaries ensure your save data is never corrupted.

+<br/><br/>

 <h2 style="color:#E38FFF;">🕊️ Virtues & Spirits</h2>

-Your hidden choices awaken one spirit based on your personality:<br/><br/>

 <table>
 <tr><th>Virtue</th><th>Spirit</th><th>Element</th></tr>